nkrapivin/nkrapivin/README.md

 My name's Nik, or Nikita Krapivin if you prefer boring legal names, I speak English and Russian, my timezone is UTC+05 or MSK+02.

-I'm 17 years old, my current occupation is doing console ports.
+I'm 19 years old, my current occupation is doing console ports.
 I (currently) study at [PMK](https://pmkedu.pro)

 # How to reach me

-- Discord: nik (octothorpe) 5351
+- Discord: nik5351
 - E-Mail: basically the email I use for my git commits, well, alienoom (the at symbol) yandex (dot) ru
 - Twitter: (at) nkrapivindev
 - GitHub: you're here!